Schinzel/aws-utils/README.md

 More intuitive and concise code for AWS S3 operations.

 Add the following lines to a `.env` file in project root.
-The Y:es and Y:es are replaced with the actual keys.
+The X:es and Y:es are replaced with the actual keys.

 ```
 AWS_ACCESS_KEY=XXXX
 AWS_SECRET_KEY=YYYY
 ```

-Check the sample file:
+For sample code see:

 `aws-utils/src/main/java/io/schinzel/samples/`